Siamese–Vietnamese War (1840–1845): Siamese enthronement of Ang Duong

 Chaophraya Bodindecha had been the Siamese supreme military commander in Cambodia for fifteen years from 1833 to 1848.
 All began in late 1833 when Bodindecha led the Siamese armies to invade Cambodia, going as far as Southern Vietnam but was repelled by the Vietnamese at Vàm Nao.
 After this initial defeat, Bodindecha stayed in Battambang in the Siam-annexed Northwestern Cambodia to support the Cambodian princes Ang Em and Ang Duong as the Siam-supported claimants to Cambodian kingship.
 With defection of Ang Em to Vietnam in 1839 and the general Cambodian uprising against Vietnamese rule in 1840, Chaophraya Bodindecha led the Siamese forces to invade Cambodia for the second time in 1840, leading to the collapse of Vietnamese rule and establishment of Siamese domination in Cambodia.
 Bodindecha also brought Ang Duong from Bangkok in 1841 to place as the Siam-endorsed candidate onto the Cambodian throne.
 Bodindecha briefly returned to Bangkok in 1845 but the renewed Vietnamese offensives onto Cambodia prompted Bodindecha to bring troops to Cambodia again in the same year.
 As the Siamese–Vietnamese peace agreement had been achieved and Ang Duong had been enthroned as the King of Cambodia, fulfilling his mission, Bodindecha left Cambodia in April 1848 in his eventual departure and returned to Bangkok in May.
 Chaophraya Bodindecha stayed in Bangkok for one year until June 1849, when there was a cholera epidemic in Bangkok.
 Bodindecha died from cholera on 24 June 1849 at the age of 73.

 Statue of Chaophraya Bodindecha at Wat Chakkrawat temple in Bangkok, built in 1898, is said to be a replica of the original statue depicting Bodindecha built by King Ang Duong of Cambodia in Oudong.

-According to Thai chronicles, upon the death of Chaophraya Bodindecha, King Harireak Reamea Ang Duong built a Chinese-style pavilion in Oudong and a statue of Bodindecha placed in that pavilion, where Ang Duong reportedly performed Paṃsukūla Buddhist memorial services for Bodindecha yearly.
+Upon the death of Chaophraya Bodindecha, King Harireak Reamea Ang Duong built a Chinese-style pavilion in Oudong and a statue of Bodindecha placed in that pavilion, where Ang Duong reportedly performed Paṃsukūla Buddhist memorial services for Bodindecha yearly.
 This statue of Bodindecha in Oudong survived at least into the 1890s when the abbot of Wat Chakkrawat temple in Bangkok (the temple that Bodindecha had sponsored) sent someone to copy the model of the Bodindecha's statue in Oudong in order to cast another statue of Bodindecha at Wat Chakkrawat temple.
 The statue of Bodindecha at the temple was completed in 1898.